 California is a geologically active state with a wide variety of soil types throughout.
 Thorough understanding of the native soils in a project area is essential to properly engineer or update a highway facility.
-There can be considerable variation of soil types within project limits.

 Subgrade is the natural soil or rock material underlying the pavement structure.
 Unlike concrete and steel whose characteristics are fairly uniform, the engineering properties of subgrade soils may vary widely over the length of a project.